anoma/namada/docs/src/quick-start.md

 * Building from source requires at least 16GB of ram available and 4 core cpu,
 * Free disk space of at least 60GB,
 * Intel i3 or better will suffice.
+* Tendermint 0.34.x pre-installed

+To install the correct version of Tendermint, download any of the pre-built binaries for versions 0.34.x [here](https://github.com/tendermint/tendermint/releases) and install it using the instructions on the [Tendermint guide](https://docs.tendermint.com/master/introduction/install.html}, or use a script on the Anoma repo
+`scripts/install/get_tendermint.sh` This is used by the `make install` command (if you’re installing from the source).

 At the moment we are not supporting windows.